 How To Survive An Earthquake

 The main point of this article is to help you determine what you need to do to prep during an earthquake.
-But, no good guide to earthquake preparedness is complete without some top tips for surviving a major tremor.
+But, no good guide to earthquake preparedness is complete without some top tips for surviving a major earthquake.

 - Stay Low.
 A large quake can easily knock you off of your feet.
 As soon as the shaking starts, drop down to the ground to prevent yourself from falling.